 Don’t miss: Got the kids with you?
 Legoland Discovery Center, located about a mile away from the farm, is offering limited, reserved times.
 Or keep it outdoors at the Elmwood Park Zoo, just five miles away.

 Linvilla Orchards is a classic Delco destination, and pick-your-own offerings include options like blackberries, raspberries, and several varieties of apples, as well as tomatoes, eggplant, and sweet peppers.
-The farm also offers other attractions like a playground and picnic area, or do some socially distanced fishing at the on-site Orchard Lake.
+The farm also offers other attractions like a playground and picnic area, or do some fishing at the on-site Orchard Lake.

 Don’t miss: Need another PYO opportunity?
 Indian Orchards Farm, which features organically grown fruits and veggies ripe for picking, is a five-minute drive away.